Anne-ClaireFouchier/MLforAR/README.md

 # Depth estimation

 We evaluated two real-time monocular depth estimation networks: MobilePyDnet and FastDepth.
 Monocular because we cannot expect all smartphones to have more sensors than at least one camera.
 These networks work particularly well indoors.

+Please use view3Ddepth.py to create the pointcloud that can later be vizualized in MeshLab.

 ## MobilePyDnet
 [MobilePyDnet](https://github.com/FilippoAleotti/mobilePydnet) is based on the [PyDnet](https://github.com/mattpoggi/pydnet) architecture, and trained with [knowledge distillation](https://arxiv.org/abs/1503.02531) of [MiDaS](https://github.com/intel-isl/MiDaS).